PinCarBR/traccar-server/README.md

 # low_mem_mysql
-This is the repository with a docker-compose file and a mySQL configuration file to run mySQL on low VPS.
+This is the repository with a docker-compose file and a mySQL configuration file to run mySQL on a low memory VPS.
 ## Recomended VPS configuration
 - OS: Ubuntu 16.04 x64
 - RAM: 512 MB